ee538/fall24-project-niveditha-7/REPORT.md

 1. **Union-Find Approach**:
    - The function employs a **union-find** data structure to group locations that are reachable within the gas tank constraint.
    - Each node starts as its own parent in the union-find structure.
+   - Two locations are connected (united) if the distance between them is less than or equal to the gas tank size.
+   - Union and find operations ensure that all locations within the same connected component are reachable under the fuel constraint.

 2. **Building Connected Components**:
    - Iterates over all locations and their neighbors.